Transfer of Membership--5 Jul 20

 Apart from sharing the gospel with her family, God also worked through Christine to bring her husband, Adriaan to Him.
 Below, Adriaan shares how his life changed after meeting Christine:

 I grew up as a non-believer in The Netherlands.
 While I had been to church and attended a Christian school, I misunderstood Christianity to be legalistic and so rejected it.
 When I was 18, my mother passed away due to cancer.
 My relationship with my father deteriorated.
-I became depressed.
+I felt depressed.
 I attempted to suppress this feeling by focusing on earthly things and never quite succeeded.
 When I turned 30, I did not have my life in order.
-I had accrued debts and was not living a healthy lifestyle.

 A year later, something changed.
 I met Christine—now my wife—and started accompanying her to church.
 Initially, I did so out of politeness.
 But over time, I figured I might as well listen to the pastor.
 Gradually, I opened up and listened more carefully.
 A year later, I decided to put my life in God’s hands.
 I believed in Jesus, was baptised and began to learn more about Christianity.